yesyinka/blog_source/_posts/2014-02-26-oop-concepts-in-python.markdown

 ## Python classes strike again

 The Python implementation of classes has some peculiarities.
-The bare thruth is that in Python the class of an object is an object itself.
+The bare truth is that in Python the class of an object is an object itself.
 You can check this by issuing `type()` on the class itself

 ``` python
 >>> type(door1)